Trade Regulations

 Taxes

-• The Goods and Services Tax (GST): The GST is a five percent federal tax and applies to all items sold to the Canadian market with the intent for domestic use or consumption.
+1. The goods and services tax: The GST is a 5% federal tax and applies to all items sold to the Canadian market for domestic use or consumption.

-• The Provincial Sales Tax (PST): Canadian provinces that do not participate in The Harmonized Tax may impose their own local taxes.
+3. The provincial sales tax: Canadian provinces that do not participate in the harmonized tax may impose local taxes

 Tariffs